 One challenge is providing older adults in disadvantaged neighborhoods access to exercise programs containing culturally-relevant material and taught by culturally-competent instructors.
 Employing a "one-program-fits-all" approach is not likely to be successful in effectively engaging a diverse range of older adults.
 But best practices for adapting exercise programs to meet the need of diverse populations of older adults have not been established.

-Therefore, Movement for Healthy Aging aims to:
+Therefore, Movement for Healthy